-Appendix 1: Acceptable Use Agreement: Students
+Appendix 1: Acceptable Use Agreement: Students - 2018

-- I will only use ICT systems in school, including the internet, email, digital video, and mobile technologies for school purposes. - I will not download or install software on school technologies. - I will only log on to the school network, other systems and resources with my own user name and password. - I will not reveal my passwords to anyone - I will only use my school email address for email communication with staff or email through the school office unless from the DSL. - I will make sure that all ICT communications with students, teachers or others is responsible and sensible. - I will be responsible for my behaviour when using the Internet.
+- I will only use ICT systems in school, including the internet, email, digital video, and mobile technologies for school purposes. - I will not download or install software on school technologies. - I will only log on to the school network, other systems and resources with my own user name and password. - I will not reveal my passwords to anyone - I will only use my school email address for email communication with staff. - I will make sure that all ICT communications with students, teachers or others is responsible and sensible. - I will be responsible for my behaviour when using the internet.
 This includes resources I access and the language I use. - I will not browse, download, upload or forward material that could be considered inappropriate, offensive or illegal.
-If I accidentally come across any such material I will report it immediately to my teacher. - I will not give out online any personal information such as name, phone number or address. - I am aware that when I take images of students and/ or staff, that I must only store and use these for school purposes, with the person's permission, and must never distribute these outside the school network without the permission of all parties involved. - I will ensure that my online activity, both in school and outside school, will not cause my school, the staff, students or others distress or bring the school community into disrepute, including through uploads of images, video, sounds or texts. - I will support the school approach to online safety and not upload or add any images, video, sounds or text that could upset any member of the school community. - I will respect the privacy and ownership of others' work on-line at all times.
+If I accidentally come across any such material I will report it immediately to my teacher. - I will not give out online any personal information such as personal phone number or personal address. - I will not take images of other people without their permission. - I am aware that when I take images of students and/ or staff, that I must only store and use these for school purposes, with the person's permission, and must never distribute these outside the school network without the permission of all parties involved. - I will ensure that my online activity, both in school and outside school, will not cause the school, the staff, students or others distress or bring the school community into disrepute, including through uploads of images, video, sounds or messages. - I will support the school approach to online safety. - I will respect the copyright, privacy and ownership of others' work online at all times.

-- I understand that all my use of the Internet and other related technologies can be monitored and logged and can be made available to my teachers. - I understand that these rules are designed to keep me safe and that if they are not followed, school sanctions will be applied and my parent/carer may be contacted. - I understand that I cannot wear my Smart Watch in an exam or assessment. - I will not plagiarise work from the internet.
+- I will not plagiarise work from the internet. - I understand that all my uses of the internet and other related technologies can be monitored and logged and can be made available to my teachers. - I understand that these rules are designed to keep me safe and that if they are not followed, school sanctions will be applied and my parent/carer may be contacted. - I understand that I cannot wear my Smart Watch in an exam or assessment.